-The standard HRS (MIDAS, data pipeline see http://astronomers.salt.ac.za/software/hrs-pipeline/ for more details) makes use of the daily and weekly obtained calibration files (see Sec.
-8.8.2).
+The standard HRS data pipeline (MIDAS, see HRS Pipeline - SALT for Astronomers for more details) makes use of the daily and weekly obtained calibration files (see Sec.
+8.9.2).
 A Velocity Standard (RVST) star, observed in all HRS modes, is similarly reduced, and its velocity is measured and compared with the velocity from the RV catalogue.
-As shown in http://www.saao.ac.za/~akniazev/pub/HRS MIDAS/HRS stability.pdf, the accuracy of HRS radial velocities is at least 200 m/s for LR mode and 150 m/s for MR and HR modes for this scheme of library calibrations.
+As shown in this HRS Stability report, the accuracy of HRS radial velocities is at least 200 m/s for LR mode and 150 m/s for MR and HR modes for this scheme of library calibrations.
 As an example, our study for the MR mode is shown in Fig. 8.3, where all library calibrations were done during the same night.

 Figure 8.3: The comparison of measured velocities with their catalogue values for RV standards obtained with the MR mode over a two month period.
 The difference between the calculated velocity and velocity from the catalogue for each spectrum is shown with black dots.
 1-sigma errors are shown with bars.
-The calculated average value for the total sample is shown with the horizontal long dash line (blue color for the blue arm, red for the red arm and black for blue+red arms) and 1-sigma errors for the total sample are shown with green long dash lines.
+The calculated average value for the total sample is shown with the horizontal long dash line (blue colour for the blue arm, red for the red arm and black for blue+red arms) and 1-sigma errors for the total sample are shown with green long dash lines.